 Become an authority on lean production

-Offer content freebies about lean production on website
+Offer content freebies about lean production on our website

 Use PPC to drive traffic to these freebies

-An effective marketing strategy is a blueprint for marketing success.
-It should:
+A marketing strategy should be your blueprint for marketing success, which should:

 - Eliminate confusion

 - Show the way forward, helping to set clear objectives